-The robust flavor of turkey breast goes particularly well with a mustardy pan sauce.
+The robust flavor of turkey breast goes particularly well with a mustardy pan sauce made with dry white wine and lots of freshly chopped parsley.
+Serve alongside mashed potatoes, roasted vegetables, or a crisp salad.

 Cut turkey, skinned side down, into 8 cutlets (see note).
 Cover with plastic wrap, and lightly pound cutlets with a meat mallet or bottom of a heavy skillet until inch thick.
 Season with salt and pepper.